-Suitable for an individual making a Will, this type of Will includes:
+This type of Will is suitable for an individual making a Will, and includes:

-- Nominating a beneficiary who will receive the remainder of the estate after all other beneficiaries have received their inheritance and all debts have been paid (residual beneficiary).
+- Nomination of a beneficiary who will receive the remainder of the estate after all other beneficiaries have received their inheritance and all debts have been paid (residual beneficiary).